fpusan/tutorial-template/docs/source/execution.rst

     Number of targets for DIAMOND global ranking during taxonomic assignment (default: ``100``)

 [-db <path>]
-    Specifies the location of a new taxonomy database (in DIAMOND format, .dmnd)
+    Specifies the location of a new taxonomy database (in DIAMOND format, .dmnd).
+See :ref:`Using external taxonomy database`

 [–-nocog]
     Skip COG assignment